w3f/polkadot-wiki/docs/general/ledger.md

 is deployed on the network.
 If this happens, users cannot use Ledger devices with the Polkadot-JS UI, and while signing for a transaction, will most likely incur the error message "txn version not supported".
 Please do not panic if this happens, as there are solutions to this problem.
-Suppose you cannot wait a few days until the app passes the Ledger audit.
-In that case, you can install the developer release from the shell using the latest version published on [the Zondax GitHub repository](https://github.com/Zondax/ledger-polkadot/releases).
+Suppose you cannot wait a few days until the app passes the Ledger audit, you can install the developer release from the shell using the latest version published on [the Zondax GitHub repository](https://github.com/Zondax/ledger-polkadot/releases).